BrianKYildirim/GoogleMapsDataScraper/README.md

   python main.py
   ```
 - Review Your Data:
   - Once the script completes, check your specified output file (e.g., data.csv) for the scraped information.
+This file will be located in  wherever you cloned the repository, then in GoogleMapsDataScraper/output/

 **Acknowledgements:**
 Thanks to the developers of Selenium, BeautifulSoup, and other libraries used in this project.